CPE64/Labs/README.md

 <!-- ############################################################################ -->
 ##TODO
-Add requirements for synthesis compilation and warnings Add information about synthesys optimiztion
+Add requirements for synthesis compilation and warnings Add information about synthesis optimization